SPMIC-UoN/TIP4TMS/README.md

-# BRIGhTMIND Trial Processing Pipeline
+# Target Identification Pipeline for Transcranial Magnetic Stimulation

 ## Table of Contents